irnerio-opendata/memo/development/06/informal-competency-questions.md

 CQ_6.3

 ### Question
-Return all the codices in which at least one side of a folio has a number of columns that is different with respect the sides of the other folios.
+Return all the codices in which at least one side of a folio has a number of columns that is different with respect the sides of the other folios that are part of that codex.

 ### Expected outcome
 A list of codices.